 At get indemnity™ we work with a range of builder's all risk insurance providers to ensure we can identify the most appropriate and cost-effective protection to meet our contractor’s requirements.

 Leading contractors all risk insurance providers include: Ageas, AIG, Allianz, AXA, Chubb, CNA Hardy, Covea, Focus, Folgate, Hiscox, NIG, Tokio Marine HCC, QBE and QUnderwriting.

 How is your contractors all risk insurance cost calculated?

 How insurers calculate your contractors all risk insurance cost will depend on a number of factors, including which insurer we approach on your behalf.

 However, there are common areas that underwriters will focus on calculating your contractors all risk insurance cost, as detailed below:

-Allocation of turnover and wages between different construction activities and the perceived exposure attaching to each can impact your contractors all risk cost.
+Allocation of turnover and wages between different construction activities and the perceived exposure attaching to each can impact your insurance premium.

 Turnover generated and allocation between 1) new build and existing works; 2) residential, commercial and industrial works can impact your insurance premium.

 The nature and size of your largest projects, this will indicate the level of exposure posed, large scale construction projects typically carry increased risk.